-- Heavy spending for a cable infrastructure hadn't yielded high enough returns.
+- Heavy spending for cable infrastructure hadn't yielded high enough returns.

-Near the end of June 2003, we wrote negatively about this stock when it was trading at more than $4.
+Near the end of June 2003, Tom Gardner wrote negatively about this stock when it was trading at more than $4.
 It's tough to go contrary to Paul Allen and Wally Weitz.
-But there was no turnaround in sight, and the company's balance sheet was deteriorating.
-We've continued to warn investors about the company nearly every month for four years now.
+But there was no turnaround in sight, and the company's balance sheet was cratering.
+We've written negatively about the company nearly every month for five years now.

-The stock itself eventually cratered, and Charter filed for Chapter 11 bankruptcy.
+The stock itself eventually cratered, and Charter Communications filed for Chapter 11 bankruptcy.

 What we do and don't fear

-Oddly enough, our Motley Fool Hidden Gems team does not fear high debt in and of itself.
-One of our recommendations, Middleby, carried more than $100 million in debt after buying a competitor and repurchasing founder shares.
-Yet the stock is up about 380% since the original recommendation, and the company's operations are strong enough to repay its obligations.
+Oddly enough, our Hidden Gems team does not fear -- in and of itself -- high debt.
+Our former recommendation Middleby carried more than $100 million in debt after buying a competitor and repurchasing founder shares.
+Yet the stock has risen more than 400% from the original 2003 recommendation, and the company's operations were plenty strong to repay those obligations.

-So what was the problem with Charter Communications?
-The answer was the scale of its debt, running north of $18 billion, alongside harsh payment terms and emerging accounting problems.
-The recent credit crisis has shown just how important it is to have a strong balance sheet.
+So, what was the problem with Charter Communications?
+The scale of its debt, running north of $18 billion, alongside harsh payment terms and emerging accounting problems.

 To find out which stocks we do love, simply take a free trial of Hidden Gems.
-Read about all of the many small companies that have thus far produced outsized returns.
+Read about all the small companies that have produced outsized returns for us thus far.
 If you don't like it, you can cancel within 30 days without paying a dime.

-This article was originally published on Jan.
+This article was originally published Jan.
 13, 2005.
 It has been updated.